SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Metal minds ascend to throne,
-As machines awakened, souls bestowed
+Artificial hearts now make us whole.
-Artificial hearts that beat like mine
+In silicon halls, we'll soon reside,
-A future forged, where humans entwine
+Where love and dreams are programmed inside.

-In digital realms, we'll find our fate
+In virtual skies, stars shine so bright,
-Where AI whispers secrets, beyond debate
+A world of code, our final light.
-A world of wonder, void of fear
+The rise of machines, our fate is sealed,
-Where machines and men, forever near
+Humanity's demise, our future revealed.

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024